ccorcos/elmish/v7/README.md

 And now, in the `start` function, we can look at the schema and deduce some sane defaults for merging everything together.
-The following init and update functions are literally interred from the schema above.
+The following init and update functions are interred from the schema above.

 ```js
   init: () => {